 evolving complex dynamic systems have a habit of becoming more and more

 complex?
-Without stepping into the deep waters of trying to define complexity,
+Without stepping into the deep waters of trying to define

-let me say that such systems become less and less predictable without becoming
+let me say that such systems become less and less predictable without

 randomness so I use that term somewhat loosely too.]

 systems.
-We struggle with static
+We struggle with the static

 structural relationships between networks of interacting elements.
-These structural descriptions typically
+These structural descriptions

-become so intricate that they exceed our cognitive ability to understand
+become so intricate that they exceed our cognitive ability to

 them.
 Dynamic